Delhi University Admission Process for ECA Quota (2026–27)

 Register Now

-• MUN Participation is marked under Criterion A, not D.
+• MUN marked under Criterion A only.

 CUET-General-Aptitude-Test